w3c/chinese-ig-charter/archive/disposition-of-comments-2020.md

 ## Responses

 * 16 supported the Charter as is
-* 1 did not support this Charter for the reasons cited in comments but is not raising a Formal Objection
+* 1 did not support this Charter for the reasons cited in comments but is not raising a Formal Objection.
+After discussion and clarifying change, this reveiwer is now satisfied with the charter.
-* 0 formal objection (with details in email)
+* 0 formal objection
 * 1 abstention

 ## Editorial changes